DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 * **Diziet’s Auto Outfits** - In configuration settings, check the option to unset all hotkeys for this mod.
 The mod's main functionality doesn't even need them and it allows us to use them for different mods.
 * **End Times** - Lock the slider to not be tempted to change the final date all time.
-I think one in-game year (approximately 18 real life days) is good enough (and even feels right somehow) to stop Alduin and to do many other things in between saving the world for the first time.
-And don't worry - the game won't end if you kill Alduin.
+One in-game year (approximately **18 real life days**) is good enough (and even feels right somehow) as a default setting to do many other things in between saving the world for the first time.
+And don't worry - **the game won't end if you kill Alduin**.
 Also disable the spell and countdown as those are pretty annoying.
 You can always enter into MCM again to see how much time you have left.
 * **Hide Your Quests** - I recommend to hide right away all quests you get